sveri/friend-ui/README.md

 # Warning
-Build 0.2.4 is broken, don't use it.
-I am working on a fix.
 This project is not used in a productive environment yet, so try it on your own risk.

 # friendui

 A Clojure library designed to wrap cemericks friend ([_https://github.com/cemerick/friend_]) library.
 It provides templates for login / signup with email activation.
+Additionally there is an admin interface where one can edit existing users or add new ones.

+## Dependencies
-As backend it uses datomic (v0.9.4556) and enlive (v1.1.5) as templating library.
+* enlive (v1.1.5) as templating library.
+* friend (0.2.0)
-Bootstrap (> 3.0) is required too if you want it to look nice.
+* Bootstrap (> 3.0) is required too if you want it to look nice.

 ## "Installation"